Head of School

 Jessica Sheffield Zamora

 A Costa Rican Fulbright Scholar with a Master Degree in Environmental Resource Management and a Bachelor Degree in Marine Biology.
-She is a co-founder of Del Mar Academy and the driving force of the “Guardians of Nature” children’s initiative.
+She is a co-founder of Del Mar Academy and the driving force of the “Guardians of Nature” initiative.
 In 2012, through an entrepreneurial competition, Jessica’s “Sustainable Homes ” idea was adopted and implemented nationwide.
 She currently writes op-ed articles for the newspaper La Nación, has a blog in The Voice of Guanacaste and is the author of the Guardian of Nature children’s book series.
 Jessica is also a founder and vice president of the Nosara Recycling Association.
 She lives in Nosara with her husband, Bram and her children, Kai and Lucia.
-Jessica’s dream is to see her “Guardians of Nature” children’s movement expand beyond Costa Rica and grow throughout Latin America.
+Jessica’s dream is to see her “Guardians of Nature” initiative and strategies be implemented worldwide.